 For example, a website operator may write a script to parse the logs of the website traffic and generate a report.
 If done manually by a human, this process might take hours or days.
-However, a computer might complete these tasks in a matter of seconds, and can be programmed to repeat them several times a day.
+However, a computer might complete these tasks in seconds and can be programmed to repeat the task several times a day.

 When should you automate?